CLUB NEWS 2021

 21st December 2020

-THINGS ARE NOT COMPLETLY CLEAR THE ANGLING TRUST ARE CONSULTING THEIR LAWYERS BUT HERE IS THEIR POST.
+THINGS ARE NOT COMPLETELY CLEAR THE ANGLING TRUST ARE CONSULTING THEIR LAWYERS BUT HERE IS THEIR POST.

 12th December 2020

-" There is a closure taking place on the 17th - 18th
+There is a closure taking place on the 17th - 18th December between the hours of 1am - 4.45am on both days.

 The railway are doing a survey of some sort.